kyma-project/kyma/components/connector-service/README.md

 - **connectorServiceHost** - Host under which this service is accessible.
 It is used for generating the URL.
 The default host is `cert-service.wormhole.cluster.kyma.cx`.
 - **gatewayHost** - Host at which the Gateway Service is accessible.
 The default value is `gateway.wormhole.cluster.kyma.cx`.
 - **certificateProtectedHost** - Host secured with client certificate, used for certificate renewal.
 The default host is `gateway.wormhole.cluster.kyma.cx`.
-- **appsInfoURL** - URL at which management information for applications is available.
+- **appsInfoURL** - URL at which the management information for applications is available.
 If not provided, it bases on `connectorServiceHost`.
 - **runtimesInfoURL** - URL at which management information for runtimes is available.
 If not provided, it bases on `connectorServiceHost`.
 - **certificateValidityTime** - Validity time of certificates issued by this service.
 The default value is 90 days.
 - **central** - Determines whether connector works as the central.